ansys/pyconverter-xml2py/doc/source/user_guide/configuration.rst

 **Type:** Object with ``rules`` list

 **Description:** Configures pattern-based inheritance for generated classes.
-This allows generated classes to inherit from a base class, enabling shared functionality and integration with existing frameworks.
+This allows generated classes to inherit from a base class.

 **Structure:**